 Code Course Title Prerequisite Credits

 ECON 101 Principles of Microeconomics None 3

 STAT 200 Introduction to Statistics None 3

-ACCT 201 Principles of Financial Accounting None 3

-BUSS 303 Principles of Finance None 3

-ENGL 120□ Academic Writing and Research None 3

 These program prerequisites can be taken at the same time.
 In rare circumstances, students also have the option to test out of these courses or provide other evidence of content knowledge through certifications, successful completion of similar courses, or training certificates.